Best time to visit Lyon? A Local’s Guide

 fall is the moment when everything lines up.
 Cooler air makes rich dishes feel right.
 Markets fill with seasonal produce.
 Restaurants settle back into their full menus after summer breaks.

 If food is the main reason for your trip, fall gives you the most complete experience.
+And if you want to eat where locals actually go, my Lyon foodie guide breaks down the best spots.

 Best Time for Events and Festivals